Is it still possible to track how and where my personal information is shared/ stored?

 This is a question that I asked myself lately.
 Indeed, this has become very obvious to me that I no more have control over how the different online accounts I have are tied together.

 Let’s take a recent example: I’ve used Google Chrome for a while along with other browsers (mainly Firefox).
 Each time I go on Google, on the upper-right corner, there’s a very well-crafted invitation saying something like “not signed to Google Chrome yet, you’re missing something.”

 I must admit that it’s very well copy-written: it raises my curiosity, and the call-to-action is very clear: I only have to associate the Google Chrome account to my Gmail account.
 So after months of ignoring that message (or was it shorter than that?), I finally decided to check what’s at the other side of the fence (ahh, how, we humans, are so curious…).

 So, I associated my Google Chrome to my Gmail account so that I can sync every Google Chrome settings I have with different devices: it keeps tracks of the autofill, password, extensions, and so on and so forth … Well, this may be a great feature indeed, since I use Chrome on different computers (or at least from the Chrome I use on my Windows 7, and the one I use with my Ubuntu Precise 12.04).
-I was so “pleased” that I almost missed the point that in order for that system to work, my passwords need to be stored somewhere in the cloud.
+I was so “pleased” that I almost missed the point that for that system to work, my passwords need to be stored somewhere in the cloud.

 My passwords are now stored in the Cloud.
 Should I be worried?